 The village's restaurants and pubs are only a short walk away

 The Port Charlotte Hotel, an award winning restaurant and bar offers local produce, an impressive malt whisky menu and live music.
-Also within walking distance is Yan's Kitchen - for seafood, grill and tapas as well as tea/coffee during the day.
+The Lochindaal Hotel is a lively, friendly pub which also serves bar meals.

 Best of all were the locals who are so friendly...had some great meals in the Port Charlotte Hotel."

-The Port Mor Community Centre has a popular cafe/bistro and The Lochindaal Hotel is a lively, friendly pub which also serves bar meals.
+The Port Mor Community Centre has a popular cafe/bistro.
 The village has a Post Office and shop for basic supplies (there's a Co-op supermarket in Bowmore).

 Nearest whisky distilleries